breandan/kotlingrad/README.md

 }
 ```

-We can now define a relatively efficient implementation of Fibonacci:
+Given a `Group<T>`, we can now define a relatively efficient implementation of Fibonacci:

 ```kotlin
 tailrec fun <T> Group<T>.fibonacci(